MarcusAfolabi/novaji_test/README.md

 ### Install Dependencies

 - Change the working directory to the project folder:

-    ```bash
-    cd project-name
+``cd project-name``
-    2. Install PHP dependencies using Composer:
+Install PHP dependencies using Composer:
-    ```bash composer install
+    bash composer install
     3 Copy the ```bash
     .env.example file to ```bash.env
     </ol>